TalkBank/TBDBr/README.md

 #> [1] FALSE
 ```

-To access clinical collections, use the argument *auth = TRUE* in any
+To access clinical collections, use the argument *auth = TRUE*.
+A pop-up
-function.
-A brief pop-up will ask you to select the clinical bank you
+will ask you to select the clinical bank you are trying to access and to
-are trying to access and to enter the correct username and password.
+enter the correct username and password for that database

 ``` r
 aphasia_transcrips <- getTranscripts(corpusName = 'aphasia',